 The wires coming from the hi and low side of the motor need to be connected properly as well as the hot side from the water pump.

-Keep in mind that simply because wiring color coding is supposed to be followed, Black (hot), White (Common), it is always a good idea to double check.
+Keep in mind that wiring color coding is not always followed.
+While it is supposed to be followed, Black (hot), White (Common), it is always a good idea to double check.
 Especially in older homes where the wiring may not have been done correctly.

 If you are replacing a switch or doing a new install from scratch yourself this will not be a problem, as you will be able to spot if the wrong wire color coding is being used.